 Artist Statement

-My artistic process is a material expression of the deconstruction and demolition we are witnessing in our society.
+My process is a material expression of the deconstruction, reconstruction, and transformation we are witnessing in our society.
 There is a breaking down and tearing apart of the old clothes and then reconstruction, a means to new possibilities, restoration and repair.
 I dismantle the fabric of the world and piece it together differently.
 I repair a world torn apart; I explore the idea of repair as both a physical and symbolic act relating to individual as well as collective trauma.
 I assemble and join disparate strips of clothing to create a harmonious new whole which is more than the sum of its parts.
-I unite pieces of many colors, patterns, textures, and histories.
+I unite pieces of many colors, patterns, and textures.
 I commingle and interweave the clothing and energy of many others with my own.
 My work is a metaphor for we are one, all of us members of the human family.
 When we are intertwined and woven together we are stronger, more colorful, and more resilient.